 In the bottom-up approach, you develop your the JWS file from scratch.
-After you create the JWS file, you use the jwsc WebLogic Web Service Ant task to compile the JWS file, as described by the Web Services for Java EE 1.2 specification, described in Section 4.13, "Web Services for Java EE 1.2."
+After you create the JWS file, you use the jwsc WebLogic Web service Ant task to compile the JWS file, as described by the JSR 109: Implementing Enterprise Web Services specification, described in Section 4.8, "JSR 109: Implementing Enterprise Web Services 1.2."

 The jwsc Ant task always compiles the JWS file into a plain Java class; the only time it implements a stateless session EIB is if you implement a stateless session EIB in your JWS file.
-The jwsc Ant task also generates all the supporting artifacts for the Web Service, packages everything into an archive file, and creates an Enterprise Application that you can then deploy to WebLogic Server.
+The jwsc Ant task also generates all the supporting artifacts for the Web service, packages everything into an archive file, and creates an Enterprise Application that you can then deploy to WebLogic Server.

 By default, the jwsc Ant task packages the Web service in a standard Web application WAR file with all the standard WAR artifacts.
-The WAR file, however, contains additional artifacts to indicate that it is also a Web Service; these additional artifacts include deployment descriptor files, the WSDL file that describes the public contract of the Web Service, and so on.
-If you execute jwsc against more than one JWS file, you can choose whether jwsc packages the Web Services in a single WAR file or each Web Service in a separate WAR file.
+The WAR file, however, contains additional artifacts to indicate that it is also a Web service; these additional artifacts include deployment descriptor files, the WSDL file that describes the public contract of the Web service, and so on.
+If you execute jwsc against more than one JWS file, you can choose whether jwsc packages the Web services in a single WAR file or each Web service in a separate WAR file.
 In either case, jwsc generates a single Enterprise Application.

-If you implement a stateless session EJB in your JWS file, then the jwsc Ant task packages the Web Service in a standard EJB JAR file with all the usual artifacts, such as the ejb-jar.xml and weblogic-ejb.jar.xml deployment descriptor files.
-The EJB JAR file also contains additional Web Service-specific artifacts, as described in the preceding paragraph, to indicate that it is a Web Service.
+If you implement a stateless session EJB in your JWS file, then the jwsc Ant task packages the Web service in a standard EJB JAR file with all the usual artifacts, such as the ejb-jar.xml and weblogic-ejb.jar.xml deployment descriptor files.
+The EJB JAR file also contains additional Web service-specific artifacts, as described in the preceding paragraph, to indicate that it is a Web service.
 Similarly, you can choose whether multiple JWS files are packaged in a single or multiple EJB JAR files.